• Skip to primary navigation

 Ingredients for Asian Chopped Salad

-• Purple cabbage: Or you can substitute napa cabbage or green cabbage.
-I like purple for the bright color.
-Cabbage is a member of the cruciferous family which are known for their powerful antioxidants and health-promoting nutrients.
+• Purple cabbage: Or you can substitute Napa cabbage or green cabbage, but I prefer purple for the bright color.
+Cabbage is also part of the cruciferous family which is known for its powerful antioxidants and health-promoting nutrients, so it's great to include.

-• Snow peas: Or substitute with sugar snap peas instead.
+• Sugar snap peas: Or you can substitute snow peas instead.

 • Green onion (scallion)

-• Red bell pepper: Simply omit this if you're not a fan of raw bell pepper in salads.
+• Fresh cilantro: Feel free to omit this if you're not a fan of the taste!

 Customizing

-Other additions: Add your favorite vegan chicken tenders, crispy wonton strips, cooked edamame (soybeans), celery, or even Baked Tofu.
+Other additions: Add your favorite vegan chicken tenders, crispy wonton strips, mung bean sprouts, cooked edamame (soybeans), mint, or even Baked Tofu.
+You can also include other vegetables like celery or cucumber.
+(Or try this amazing Tofu Salad with Savory Dressing!)

 Storing